TizianoBevilacqua/PhD/Tracker_Training.md

 ### Bad ReadOutChips (ROCs) exclusion

-Again this section is more relevant for the `PhaseIPixelHistoMaker` script than for the Scans but is fundamental to get sensible results.
+Again this section is more relevant for the `Phase1PixelHistoMaker` script than for the Scans but is fundamental to get sensible results.
 In our analysis of the performances of the Pixel we want to exclude ROCs that are not behaving properly in the run for whatever reason.
 To do so we use a bookkeeping file that stores the information about the ROCs that are marked as bad in each run.
 This file is placed in the `input` directory as `input/Badroc_List.root`.
 It stores histograms for each analysed run containing the ID numbers of the incriminated ROCs (in an arcane and mysterious scheme) and a distribution of the HitEfficiency of the ROCs in the run.
 The list is loaded every time the code is used, and updated when a new run is processed or more statistycs is accumulated for an already processed one.
 Thus whenever one is interested in results concerning new runs the code has to be run twice to account for and exclude bad ROCs (the `-b` flag can be use to speed up the process in the first iteration of the execution).

 The handling of loading and updating of the file is dealt with in the `interface/Variables.h` file at [line 1084](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/aeb353b4474b169fddc57900ceb14c45eefdb553/interface/Variables.h#L1084), with the `load_roc_sel()` function and in the `interface/TreeLooper.h` at [line 512](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/09d1d8bc53590b9e7a1f2ef4c1b5078d9bb383d1/interface/TreeLooper.h#L512) with the `badroc_run_()` function.